py85252876/MMVGM/README.md

 # MMVGM

-This repository contains code for fake video detection, fake video source tracing, and misuse prevention tasks.
+This repository contains code for *fake video detection*, *fake video source tracing*, and *misuse prevention* tasks.
 We have proposed the first pipeline against the misuse and unsafe concern for video diffusion models.

 This module contains: